Skip to content

 Some of the COVID Dashboard volunteer team

-After the two-week showcase event, our team's prototype was selected as the foundation for production.
-In only ten weeks since the idea was born, on 2nd September 2020, we launched it to the public.
+After the two-week showcase event, the team's prototype was selected as the foundation for production.
+In only ten weeks since the idea was born, on 2nd September 2020, it launched to the public.

 Project Journey